 Hardware, Software and Design

 Analysing the hardware, we can see the following differences.
 Redmi 4 houses better SoC and GPU, better primary camera, bigger battery and a rear-mounted fingerprint sensor.
 Running MIUI 8 based on Android 6.0.1 Marshmallow, they offer stutter-free operation.
 Powered by Snapdragon 435 octa-core processor, the Redmi 4 offers three choices for RAM+ storage (2GB + 16GB, 3GB + 32GB, 4GB + 64GB).
-While the Redmi 4A has only a 2GB RAM + 16GB storage variant powered by Snapdragon 425 quad-core processor.
+While the Redmi 4A has only two storage variants (2GB + 16GB, 3GB + 32GB) powered by Snapdragon 425 quad-core processor.

 |Specification||Redmi 4A||Redmi 4|

 |Dimensions||139.9 x 70.4 x 8.5 (mm)||139.24 x 69.96 x 8.65 (mm)|

 Regarding the design, on the front both devices have non-backlit capacitive buttons, notification LED, front facing camera, proximity and light sensors and earpiece.
 On the back side is the primary camera with flash, and Redmi 4A has backfiring speakers, while Redmi 4 has the fingerprint sensor.
 On the top side, both have the 3.5mm audio port, IR blaster and noise cancelling mic.
 At the bottom, both are having microUSB 2.0 port, mic, and the Redmi 4 has bottom firing speaker grills.
 The left side has the SIM tray, meanwhile, the right side bears the power button and volume rockers.